Narivetta: Plot

+Varghese Peter, a young man from Alappuzha, aspires to secure a high-ranking government job but repeatedly fails to clear the required examination, straining his relationship with his girlfriend Nancy, a bank employee whose father disapproves of Varghese’s lack of stability.
+Reluctantly, Varghese accepts a posting as a constable in the Kerala Police where he forms a close bond with senior constable Basheer Ahammed, who becomes both his mentor and protector.

-In 2003, Protests began to uprise in Wayanad when tribal groups started protest for their land under the leadership of CK Shanthi And Madhu and tribal head Thaami here comes DIG Raghuram Keshavadas who tries to suppress the protest with the help of the Indian Army.
-They chose Basheer as their scapegoat and kills him to blame his death on the Protesters as their plan led to a violent agitation which followed to a police shooting, resulting in Thaami and 5 other tribes being killed and the leaders of the protest was arrested which made their protest a failure.
+In 2003, tribal protests erupt in Wayanad, with tribal groups demanding land rights under the leadership of CK Shanthi and Madhu, alongside tribal head Thaami.
+DIG Raghuram Keshavadas is tasked with suppressing the agitation, enlisting the Indian Army’s support.

+As part of a calculated conspiracy, Basheer is killed and framed as a victim of the protest to justify a violent crackdown, prompting police to fire upon the tribal group, killing Thaami and five other tribals, and arrest of the protest leaders.
+These actions ultimately result in the collapse of the movement.

 Production

 Casting

 Tovino Thomas was cast in the lead role, marking his first collaboration with Anuraj Manohar.
 Priyamvada Krishnan was cast as the female lead.
 The film also features Suraj Venjaramoodu, Cheran, Arya Salim, Rini Udayakumar in lead roles.

 Filming

 Principal photography began on 26 July 2024 with a traditional pooja ceremony held in Alappuzha, attended by Tovino Thomas and the crew.
 The first schedule started in Kuttanad, with filming taking place in Kavalam, Pulinkunnu, and Changanassery.
 The second schedule began on 26 October 2024 in Wayanad and concluded on 18 December 2024.
 The entire shoot was completed in 65 days.